 - How much do these individual behaviours or their mix across the 24-hour day impact healthy growth and development?

 - Dr Dylan Cliff, Senior Lecturer, School of Education, Faculty of the Arts, Social Sciences and Humanities (Australasia, early childhood accelerometry)

 - Janette Green, Principal Research Fellow, Centre for Applied Statistics in Health, Australian Health Services Research Institute (AHSRI) (Database management)

-- Dr Catherine Draper, Senior Research Officer, Division of Exercise Science and Sports Medicine, Department of Human Biology, Faculty of Health Sciences, University of Cape Town, South Africa (Africa, physical activity and sedentary behaviour)
+- Dr Catherine Draper, Associate Professor, MRC/Wits Developmental Pathways for Health Research Unit, University of the Witwatersrand , South Africa (Africa, physical activity and sedentary behaviour)

-- Prof Fan Jiang, Shanghai Jiao Tong University, China (Asia, sleep)
+- Prof Fan Jiang, Professor of Pediatrics, Department of Developmental & Behaviroal Pediatrics, Shanghai Children’s Medical Centre, China (Asia, sleep)

 - Prof Tim Olds, Professor, School of Health Sciences, University of South Australia, Australia (Australasia, sleep)

-- Prof Mark Tremblay, Professor of Pediatrics in the Faculty of Medicine, University of Ottawa, Canada (senior advisor, international collaboration)
+- Prof Mark Tremblay, Professor Children’s Hospital of Eastern Ontario Research Institute, Canada (senior advisor, international collaboration)

 - Dr Esther van Sluijs, Programme Leader - Behavioural Epidemiology, MRC Epidemiology Unit, University of Cambridge, UK (UK, Accelerometer database expertise, physical activity and sedentary behaviour)